Camber Castle, Rye (10) Location map

-When I first saw this castle I assumed that it had lost the upper part of its walls - but no, it may have lost its battlements but little else.
+When I first saw Camber Castle castle I assumed that it had lost the upper part of its walls - but no, it may have lost its battlements but little else.
 It was never intended to be defended against infantry but only as a platform for cannon to defend against hostile ships and so did not need to be very high.

 Rye can be seen on the horizon.

-Enlarge Comment
+Comment |

 You can see here that the central tower, the keep, is higher than the surrounding walls.
 This castle was originally built at the end of a shingle spit with the sea virtually lapping against its walls.